exah/alfred-hotel/README.md

 - <kbd>Shift</kbd> to preview url in quicklook

-## Hotel Settings
+## Settings

-Currently workflow only works with default Hotel settings:
+By default workflow works with following Hotel settings:

 - Hotel is available at `http://localhost:2000`
-- Local domains are at `.dev` zone
+- Local domains are in `.dev` zone

+You can change this in [`Configure workflow and variables`](screenshot-settings.png).

 ## Related